DOSull/netlogo-utils/list-utils.md

 # list-utils.nls documentation
-This document is intended to provide a guide to usage of the functions provided in the file `list-utils.nls`.
+This document is intended to provide a guide to using the functions provided in the file `list-utils.nls`.

 ## Purpose
 `list-utils.nls` provides convenient implementations of many functions for lists in NetLogo.